ShengHuaWu/learn-you-a-haskell-for-great-good/input-and-output/input-and-output.md

 Referential transparency means a function, if given the same parameters twice, must produce the same result twice.

 In Haskell, we can make a random number then if we make a function that takes as its parameter that randomness and based on that returns some number (or other data type).

+### Bytestrings
+Remember that `[1,2,3,4]` is syntactic sugar for `1:2:3:4:[]`.
+When the first element of the list is forcibly evaluated (say by printing it), the rest of the list `2:3:4:[]` is still just a promise of a list, and so on.

+Bytestrings are sort of like lists, only each element is one byte (or 8 bits) in size.
+The way they handle laziness is also different.

+Strict bytestrings reside in `Data.ByteString` and they do away with the laziness completely.
+There are no promises involved; a strict bytestring represents a series of bytes in an array.
+You can't have things like infinite strict bytestrings.
+If you evaluate the first byte of a strict bytestring, you have to evaluate it whole.

+The other variety of bytestrings resides in `Data.ByteString.Lazy`.
+They're lazy, but not quite as lazy as lists.
+Lazy bytestrings take a different approach — they are stored in chunks, each chunk has a size of 64K.
+So if we evaluate a byte in a lazy bytestring (by printing it or something), the first 64K will be evaluated.
+After that, it's just a promise for the rest of the chunks.

+What's the deal with that `Word8` type?
+Well, it's like `Int`, only that it has a much smaller range, namely 0-255.
+It represents an 8-bit number.
+And just like Int, it's in the `Num` typeclass.
+For instance, we know that the value `5` is polymorphic in that it can act like any numeral type.
+Well, it can also take the type of `Word8`.